paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-065-wheat-and-wheat-foods-research-and-nutrition-education.md

 ### Statutory Notes

 #### Effective Date
-Chapter effective Oct.
+Section effective Oct.
 1, 1977, see section 1901 of Pub.
 L. 95–113, set out as an Effective Date of 1977 Amendment note under [section 1307 of this title](./chapter-035-agricultural-adjustment-act-of-1938.md#section-1307).

 #### Short Title
 Pub.
 L. 95–113, title XVII, § 1701, Sept.
 29, 1977, 91 Stat.
 1031, provided that: “This title [enacting this chapter] may be cited as the ‘Wheat and Wheat Foods Research and Nutrition Education Act’.”